AM207/ac297r/content/pages/projects.md

 ###Long-Short equity trading strategies.

+Apollo Wong

 In this project students will be instructed to try to build an industrial strength Long-Short equity trading strategy using public domain data sources.
 Students will learn about the importance of factor selection, transaction cost, liquidity, proper usage of optimizer, and natural capacity constraints on strategies.
 They will learn about proper method of backtesting.
 If time permits, they could experiment with methods of improving the performance of various factors and solve real problems in real world trading.
 Students will also learn about the importance of computer science in financial industry.

 ###Deep Learning and the Brain Connectome.

-Deep learning methods for Connectomics: segmentation of individual neurons and their synapses is currently done using convolutional neural nets.
-Our goal is to explore other deep learning architectures to speed up the prediction without a significant loss in performance.
+Verena Kaynig-Fittkau

+Deep learning methods for Connectomics
+In the field of Connectomics, neuroanatomists are interested in the wiring diagram of the brain to learn more about its functional structure.
+To automatically build these diagrams from electron microscopy images using machine vision, we need to segment individual neurons and their synapses.
+Recent work has focused on deep learning methods for the detection of membranes in the images.
+While convolutional neural network so far yield the best results, they are inherently slow and cannot keep up with the data acquisition process.
+Goal of this master thesis is to explore other deep learning architectures to speed up the prediction without a significant loss in performance.
+Coding will be done in Python, using Theano and Pylearn2 as deep learning libraries.
+The data is already acquired and we have sufficient manual annotations for deep learning.
+Keywords: Deep learning, Python, Theano, Connectomics.

-Higher level assembly of neuronal structures from error prone pre-segmentations based on biological models: Currently our automatic reconstructions need manual proofreading to correct for split and merge errors in the 3D geometry of the neurons.
-Goal is to build on top of the automatic reconstructions and correct split errors by looking at 3D segments and merging them into biological plausible neurons.
+Higher level assembly of neuronal structures from error prone pre-segmentations based on biological models Our lab has developed a computer vision pipeline for the segmentation of neurons from electron microscopy images.
+The ultimate goal is to identify the wiring diagram of these neurons to gain insight into the functional structure of the brain.
+Currently our automatic reconstructions need manual proofreading to correct for split and merge errors in the 3D geometry of the neurons.
+Goal of this master thesis is to build on top of the automatic reconstructions and correct split errors by looking at 3D segments and merging them into biological plausible neurons.
 A first idea to explore is to use deep learning to predict if segments should be merged, and then use biological constraints to identify biologically plausible groupings based on the deep learning results.

-Synapse detection for Connectomics: While state of the art methods for synapse detection using computer vision approaches use random forests and boosting on hand designed features to classify each pixel in the images, we want to explore deep learning methods for this purpose.
+Coding will be done in Python, using Theano and Pylearn2 as deep learning libraries.
 The data is already acquired and we have sufficient manual annotations for deep learning.
+Keywords: Deep learning, Python, Theano, Connectomics.

+Synapse detection for Connectomics
+We are interested in using computer vision approaches to detect synapses in electron microscopy images of mammalian brain tissue.
+While neurons can be seen as the wires of the brain, synapses are the contacts that define the actual circuit, and thus are crucial in gaining insights into the functional structure of the brain.
+While state of the art methods for synapse detection use random forests and boosting on hand designed features to classify each pixel in the images, we want to explore deep learning methods for this purpose.
+Coding will be done in Python, using Theano and Pylearn2 as deep learning libraries.
+The data is already acquired and we have sufficient manual annotations for deep learning.
+Keywords: Deep learning, Python, Theano, Connectomics.

+###Hotel Price Prediction and Sentiment Analysis

+Bryan Balin

+Hotel price prediction:We capture pricing data on thousands of hotels (and room types) each day, creating quite an extensive dataset.
+With this data, we’d like to have a feature on Hotel Watchdog (http://www.airfarewatchdog.com/hotels/) that tells the customer the probability of whether the price for that hotel and room type is likely to go up or down over the next 7 days.
+There is a great deal of seasonality and city-level effects on hotel data, so the big challenge here is being able to make predictions given hotel prices tend to move abruptly in a way that resembles a step function.
+Students could either try to make predictions at the city level, hotel star level within a city, hotel level, or room level within the hotel, depending on the quality and quantity of the data.

+Sentiment analysis: We tend to favor surveys where users give free-form answers to questions, rather than channel users to a particular set of responses we expect out of them.
+While it helps ward off response bias, we are often forced to just read a sample of the total results due to their sheer volume.
+So, we would like students to text mine the responses (of which there are roughly 48,000 unique responses in our most recent survey) to five questions, and pull out simple binary information (was the response positive or negative?) as well as the themes of the response (was it about the quality of our customer service?
+Was it about the quality of the hotel?
+Was it about pricing?).
+Part of the challenge here will be that you can have multiple themes per response, and each theme can be either positive or negative.
+Extra kudos here would be given for a system that automatically determines which themes are in a response, rather than having us pre-set themes and make classifications on them. `

 ###Understanding subscription cues at the Boston Globe

+Meredith Kokos, Peter Doucette
+Thomas Brown, Angus Durocher

 The typical cyber-life of a  BostonGlobe user starts with anonymous visits- from casually visiting the site, to ultimately becoming a subscriber.
 The BostonGlobe would like to understand the idiosyncrasies and patterns of a subscriber and use that knowledge to increase subscriptions.
-The goal of this project is to develop predictive models for the subscription process using web transaction data from the BostonGlobe.com and Boston.com.
+The goals of this project is to develop predictive models for the subscription process using web transaction data from the BostonGlobe.com and Boston.com.
 The data includes pages visited, click-throughs, time of visits, frequency of visits and other contextual information of these users as they pass through the sales conversion funnel.
+Students will be given data for a set of users that have become subscribers and data on users that have remained anonymous.
+By extracting features from these longitudinal data and cross-correlating transaction events with other local or global events, students will develop models  and evaluate them on a subset of this dataset (testing subset).
 The final product will be a model and a post-mortem probabilistic characterization of the types of uses: the result will be a measure of the probability of becoming a subscriber at a given time.